open-energy-transition/redispatch-model/doc/gb-model/methodology.rst

 -----------------------

 The societal cost of carbon comes into play if operating carbon emissions reduce as a result of a reinforcement option.
-In such cases, an economic benefit equal to the quantity of reduced emissions (compared to the base case run?) is added to the NPV calculation.
+In such cases, an economic benefit equal to the quantity of reduced emissions is added to the NPV calculation (assumption: compared to the base case run).
 `Traded carbon values <https://www.gov.uk/government/collections/carbon-valuation--2>`_ are likely used for this calculation.

 .. note::